jennashea/ohshoot/sdf/sdd.md

 6.1.2.1 React Native version 0.63.3
 The front end of the web app will be written in React Native.

-###### 6.1.2.2 PostgreSQL version 13.0
+6.1.2.2 PostgreSQL version 13.0
 The databases for the app use the PostgreSQL server.

 6.1.2.3 GraphQL
-GraphQL allows easy communication with PostgreSQL databases.
+GraphQL allows easy communication with PostgreSQL databases with a customizable API.

 6.1.2.4 Apollo Client version 2.6.10
-Apollo is a client that helps you build UI components that connect to a GraphQL back-end and has well-documented React integration.
+Apollo Client is a JavaScript data management library that manages the state of communication with the GraphQL back-end.

 6.1.2.5 User authentication database
 TBD